kevinsogo/compgen/README.md

 It just prints *all* subtasks as separate tokens.
 If we wrote this in a file named `detect_subtasks.py`, then we can use the command `python detect_subtasks.py`.
 It will take input from stdin.

 Alternatively, if we're lazy, we can use the validator we wrote above and just run it across all subtasks, and print those where it passes.
-This is a bit slower, but only by a constant.
+This is a bit slower, but only by a constant (proportional to the number of subtasks)s.
 In fact, the custom script `subtasks_from_validator` automates the process for you.
 We can simply run the following command (supposing the only subtasks are 1, 2 and 3):

 ```bash
 ./subtasks_from_validator "python2 validator.py" 1 2 3